stevenzeck/kotlin-toolkit/readium/adapters/jetpackpdf/README.md

 [Jetpack PDF](https://developer.android.com/jetpack/androidx/releases/pdf) is Google's official Android library for viewing PDF documents.
-This adapter provides an implementation of Readium's `PdfDocument` for parsing a PDF publication, and of `PdfDocumentFragment` to render a PDF with `PdfNavigatorFragment` using the system's native PDF viewer capabilities.
+This adapter provides an implementation of Readium's `PdfDocument` for parsing a PDF publication, and of `PdfDocumentFragment` to render a PDF with `PdfNavigatorFragment`.

-Jetpack PDF is a modern, performant, and open-source alternative to PdfiumAndroid, but it has specific requirements:
+This adapter utilizes `androidx.pdf.view.PdfView` for rendering and the native `PdfRenderer` for metadata and covers.

-* **Minimum API:** Requires Android 12 (API 31) with SDK Extensions or Android 13 (API 33)+.
+* **Minimum API:** Requires **Android 8.0 (API 26)** or higher.
-* **Alpha Status:** The library is currently in Alpha.
+* **Alpha Status:** The underlying Jetpack PDF library is currently in Alpha.
 APIs and behavior are subject to change.
-* **Local Files Only:** The underlying `PdfViewerFragment` currently requires a local `file://` or `content://` URI.
-Remote HTTP streaming is not yet supported by the viewer.
-If you need to display a PDF from a URL, you must download it to a local file first.
+* **Universal Access:** Unlike the platform PDF viewer, this adapter uses a `ProxyFileDescriptor`.
+  This allows it to read from any Readium `Resource`, enabling support for encrypted assets (DRM), assets inside generic Zip archives, and cached remote content, without requiring a strictly local file URI.

 ## Setup

-Follow the same setup instructions as the core Readium toolkit, then add this new dependency in your app's `build.gradle.kts`.
+Follow the same setup instructions as the core Readium toolkit, then add this dependency in your app's `build.gradle.kts`.

 ```kotlin